How to Get to Bordeaux?

 1. Wine Tours

 A wine tour is a “must-do” when in Bordeaux.
-You will see spectacular vineyards, historic castles and learn how famous Bordeaux wines are made, and taste them, of course.
+You will see spectacular vineyards, and historic castles and learn how famous Bordeaux wines are made, and taste them, of course.
 Choose your preferred Bordeaux destination among the Medoc, Saint-Emilion, Pomerol, Pessac-Leognan and Graves, Sauternes and Barsac, hop on an organized wine tour or drive around independently.

 Most Bordeaux winery tours depart from around the Office of Tourism right in the center at 12 Cours du 30 juillet, which is very close to Grand Theatre.